SPECIAL EVENT PERMITTING

 Located at the intersection of Monument Avenue and Allen Avenue in Richmond, Virginia.

-DGS recently promulgated an emergency regulation governing the use of Lee Monument, as directed in Governor McAuliffe's Executive Order 67.
+A 2017 emergency regulation governs the use of Lee Monument, as directed in Governor McAuliffe's Executive Order 67.
 Read the full emergency regulation, which outlines all rules and considerations for holding an event at Lee Monument.
-Highlights include:

 - Permits are required for assemblies of 10 or more people and are limited to 500 participants